KxSystems/javakdb/README.md

 - serialize/deserialize KDB+ formatted data
 - act as a server for a KDB+ instance

+## Releases

+Latest release can be downloaded [here](https://github.com/KxSystems/javakdb/releases).
+The github master branch will contain the latest development version for testing prior to release (may contain planned major version changes).

 ## Documentation

 Documentation outlining the functionality available for this interface can be found [here](https://code.kx.com/v2/interfaces/java-client-for-q/).